Games and anime appear to be inextricably linked; many anime characters from popular anime love to play video games.

 2. Shiro & Sora (No Game No Life)

-Shiro and Sora are a genius gamer sibling duo.
+Shiro and Sora, the genius gamer sibling duo are among the most popular anime characters who play video games.
 They are literally undefeatable when playing together in any possible game you can think of.
 Hell, they even defeated the god of games in a chess match!

 Shiro is an 11-year-old genius loli who is crazy smart.
 She can calculate even people’s decision-making using math.
 Shiro can outsmart most modern computers, which goes way beyond what’s possible.